 On-Premises Deployment¶

-Deploy bytefreezer services on your infrastructure while using the managed control plane.
+Deploy ByteFreezer data processing on your infrastructure while using the managed control plane.

 Overview¶